Parole records reveal Saskatchewan suspect's violent history | CBC News

 Myles Sanderson was ordered to stay away from alcohol, drugs

-Long before he became the chief suspect in a mass killing and the subject of a multi-province manhunt, Myles Sanderson had a history of explosive violence, according to Parole Board of Canada documents from February of this year.
+Long before he became the main suspect in a mass killing and the subject of a multi-province alert, Myles Sanderson had a history of explosive violence, according to Parole Board of Canada documents from February of this year.

-Over two decades, Sanderson, 30, racked up 59 convictions for assault, assault with a weapon, uttering threats, assaulting a police officer, and robbery.
+Sanderson's contacts with the criminal justice system span more than two decades.
+As an adult, he racked up 59 convictions for assault, assault with a weapon, uttering threats, assaulting a police officer and robbery.
 Roughly half of the offences were for breaches or failure to comply with pre-existing orders.
-Because of his violent behavior he has a lifetime prohibited weapons ban.
+Because of his violent behaviour, he has a lifetime weapons ban.

-Sanderson was one of two suspects wanted by police after a string of fatal stabbings in Saskatchewan Sunday left 10 people dead and many more injured.
-One of the suspects, Damien Sanderson, 31, was found dead on Monday.
+Sanderson, 32, was one of two suspects wanted by police after a string of fatal stabbings in Saskatchewan on Sunday left 10 people dead and many more injured.
+One of the suspects, Damien Sanderson, 31, was found dead Monday.
 Police are still searching for Myles, who is Damien's brother.

 Myles faces three counts of first-degree murder; Damien had been charged with one count of first-degree murder.
 Both men were also charged with attempted murder and break and enter.